Alanaktion/rens-adventures/README.md

 ### Scripts

-Story chapters run in sequence from a chapter "script" file, like `scripts/0-intro.lua`.
+Story chapters run in sequence from the table in the `script.lua` file, like `scripts/0-intro.lua`.
 Each chapter file returns a numerically-indexed table, which contains tables with messages, character reveals, etc. Each sub-table can include these items:

 - `text`: A message to show in a text box
 - `name`: A character name to show with the message